Board and Advisory Council

 Following her distinguished career in investment banking at J.P.
 Morgan, Natasha Tsukanova founded XENON Capital Partners in 2009.
 She holds a degree in Economics from the Moscow State University and was awarded a scholarship at Harvard University.
 The Tsukanovs are major donors to the Royal College of Music and the Royal Opera House, where Natasha is a member of the Board of Honorary Directors.
 The Tsukanov family supports the chair of Vladimir Jurowski at the LPO.

-Mark is co-principal horn.
+Mark is Co-Principal Horn in the LPO.
 Read Mark's biography here.

 Timothy Walker AM